XinyuKang22/APIsOverData/sections/070_frontend.md

 1. What would happen if your `getActorsQuery` does not align with the schema offered by your endpoint?
 Can you see the details of the error in the client?
 In the logs of the Hasura container?
 2. By default, the `data` returned `useQuery` has a type of `any`.
 How have we overridden that?
 Why do you think it is useful to do that?
+3. Use your browser tools to inspect the network request that is sent when the `App` component is rendered.
+Does it look any different to the request that Postman sends?

 ## Render the data